Comprehensive Analysis and Powerful Statistics, Simplified

 Organize Your Data Effectively

 Prism is specifically formatted for the analyses you want to run, including analysis of quantitative and categorical data.
 This makes it easier to enter data correctly, choose suitable analyses, and create stunning graphs.Start a Free Trial

 Perform The Right Analysis

 Avoid statistical jargon.
 In clear language, Prism presents an extensive library of analyses from common to highly specific- t tests, one-, two- and three-way ANOVA, linear and nonlinear regression, dose-response curves, binary logistic regression, survival analysis, principal component analysis, and much more.
 Each analysis has a checklist to help you understand the required statistical assumptions and confirm you have selected an appropriate test.Start a Free Trial

 Get Actionable Help As You Go

 Reduce the complexity of statistics.
-Prism’s online help goes beyond your expectations.
+Prism's online help goes beyond your expectations.
 At almost every step, access thousands of pages from the Prism User Guides.
 Learn from video lessons, guides and educational materials through Prism Academy.
 Browse the Graph Portfolio and learn how to make a wide range of graph types.
 Tutorial data sets also help you understand why you should perform certain analyses and how to interpret your results.Start a Free Trial